MicrosoftDocs/query-docs/query-languages/dax/rownumber-function-dax.md

 ---
 # ROWNUMBER

 Returns the unique ranking for the current context within the specified partition, sorted by the specified order.
-If a match cannot be found then then rank is blank.
+If a match cannot be found then then rownumber is blank.

 ## Syntax